guertinlab/Nascent_RNA_Methods/README.md

 this is what PEPPRO should do

-extract concordant aligned reads from BAM this is useful as a metric to know whether you want to sequence more, usually over 10 milion reads is good if you have 3+ replicates.
+extract concordant aligned reads from BAM this is useful as a metric to know whether you want to sequence more, usually over 10 milion reads is sufficient if you have 3+ replicates.
 ```
 concordant_pe1=$(samtools view -c -f 0x42 ${name}.bam)